Over the course of my career I have successfully raised approximately €10 million in research funding across the following topics:

 - The Impact of Globalisation on Countries and Company Strategies

 Creating Competitive Position through Ethical Behaviour: Swedish Firms in Emerging Markets, (with Ulf Elg, Lund University and Sara Hanell from Stockholm School of Economics, Sweden).
 Total funding of 7.4 million SEK (£700,000) funded by Riksbankens Jubileumsfond, Sweden.
-Three year project starting January 2019.
+Three year project starting January 2019 (Extended for 1 year).

 ESRC-GCRF funding for the project, “Digital Technology-based New Business Model for Inclusive Development” (with X. Fu, Oxford University) at a total value of £ 772,000.
-Awarded in July 2018 with the project starting in September 2018.
+Awarded in July 2018 with the project starting in September 2018 (Extended for 1 year).

 European Commission FP-7 (CP_FP), a collaborative research grant for the project, “A framework model on MNEs impact on global development challenges” (with Lappeenranta University, Oxford University, Brunel University, UNU-MERIT and Turku University) at a total value of € 2.3 million.
 A three year project between September 2014 – September 2017.